-- Staff will work to keep kids safe by helping them "drop, cover, and hold", keeping kids under tables, in doorways and away from windows. - Staff will check for injuries. - Staff will check evacuation route for safety and if it's safe to do so, follow the Building Evacuation Plan. - Staff will assess the inside and outside structure of the building for damages and safety. - Staff will assess the safest place for the children (classroom, meeting place, or alternative site location) and move them accordingly. - Staff will listen to KGMI 790 AM for surrounding area information. - Staff will stay and care for children until parent or emergency contact picks up. - Program Director and/or Assistant Director will follow the After Incident Protocol.
+- Staff will work to keep kids safe by helping them drop, cover, and hold, keeping kids under tables, in doorways and away from windows. - Staff will check for injuries. - Staff will check evacuation route for safety and if it's safe to do so, follow the Building Evacuation - Staff will assess the inside and outside structure of the building for damages and safety. - Staff will assess the safest place for the children (classroom, meeting place, or alternative site location) and move them accordingly. - Staff will listen to KGMI 790 AM for surrounding area information. - Staff will stay and care for children until parent or emergency contact picks up.